Facilities Planning

 Addressing Aging Schools and Student Enrollment Growth

 We’re proud of the high-quality education in CJUSD schools, but our schools are aging and need repairs.
-CJUSD is finalizing a comprehensive Facilities Master Plan to prioritize facility needs for our schools.
-This process includes conducting a thorough Needs Assessment of our school facilities and developing a plan to address the needs in our classrooms and on school grounds.
-This plan is intended to serve as a roadmap for addressing facility priorities.
-It includes projects such as replacing aging plumbing and electrical systems, repairing leaky roofs, and helping meet current school safety and academic standards.
+Over the past year, CJUSD updated its Facilities Master Plan to prioritize facility needs for our schools.
+This process included conducting a thorough Needs Assessment of our school facilities and developing a plan to address the needs in our classrooms and on school grounds.
+This plan is intended to serve as a road map for addressing facility priorities.
+It includes projects such as replacing aging plumbing and electrical systems, repairing leaky roofs, and helping meet modern school safety and academic standards.

 Additionally, CJUSD serves a community in one of California’s fastest-growing regions, and the District is experiencing significant growth in student enrollment.
 Currently, the District’s student population exceeds the capacity of its existing District-owned permanent school facilities, with approximately 33% of the District’s classrooms being portables.
 As our school population grows, it will be necessary to upgrade existing campuses, including updating hands-on science and early-career training classrooms, to ensure that all local students continue to receive a high-quality education as our region expands.